defval/di/README.md

 }
 ```

-After `container.Cleanup()` call, it iterate over instances and call
+After `container.Cleanup()` call, it iterates over instances and calls
 cleanup function if it exists.

 ```go